 This register is initialized by the user to provide the starting value for SM-CDP counting (sequence number in CDPs).
-This would increments with each new CDP and is copied into the respective CDP's 2^{nd} (0x0004 offset) as a sequence number (that can be tracked for skipped messages).
-It is recommend the user initialize this register to zero prior to starting the SM operations.
+This would increment with each new CDP and is copied into the respective CDP's 2nd (0x0004 offset) as a sequence number (that can be tracked for skipped messages).
+It is recommended the user initialize this register to zero prior to starting the SM operations.
 If desired, the user can read this register to track the SM operations.